jebeck/dataviz-power-tools/dataviz-power-tools.md

 - performance

 Note:
-There are three reasons to use the SVG group element: organization, interaction, and performance.
+The group element is in many ways parallel to HTML's `<div>` element in that it has no default presentation attributes of its own.

-(IF NEED MORE: Add an explanation about parallel to HTML `<div>`.)
+You can probably get away with *not* using SVG groups to a far greater extent than if you tried not using any `<div>`s in your HTML, but there are three good reasons why you shouldn't: organization, interaction, and performance.

 ### *no* groups and *dis*organization